Change log

 Current public record freshness and review state.

 University of Plymouth currently has 3 source-backed claim records and 1 official source attribution.
 Latest tracked changed date: May 17, 2026.
+No tracker diff rows are recorded in the latest public release.

 This tracker is not legal advice, not academic integrity advice, and not an official university statement unless a linked source is the university's own official page.

-University of Plymouth current policy evidence
+University of Plymouth combined release diff

 +6-0